 So, for some contact centres, there may be an inside customer job needed to remind advisors of great customer experiences and bring them back to the purpose of the organization.

 If an advisor listens closely to a customer and demonstrates reassurance – using statements similar to those in this article – customer service will likely be greatly enhanced.

 But try not to overthink this.
 When the advisor reflects back what they’ve heard and asks an intelligent question, this reassures the customer of their ability and that they have been listening.

 What happens next is that there’s greater trust.
 This is important, as you can’t be reassured by someone if you don’t trust them.

 The more trust a customer has in the advisor, the more likely it is that the customer will perceive that the issue will be fixed, making for a much better customer service conversation.

-As established, trust is an important part of tricky contact centre interactions.
-Find out how trust can be better established in our article: How to Build Customer Trust From the Contact Centre
+Trust is an important part of tricky contact centre interactions, and you can find out more about better establishing trust in our article: How to Build Customer Trust From the Contact Centre

-Uncover lots more hints and tips for improved customer conversations by casting your eye over the following insightful articles:
+Uncover lots more hints and tips for improved customer conversations by casting your eye over the following insightful articles too: